Bertrand-Bichat/rails-templates/README.md

 ## Devise

-Same as minimal **plus** a Devise install with a generated `User` model + Pundit authorization gem + N+1 queries gems + Procfile ready to use for Heroku + robots.txt file configured to not index all the website + YAML files for French translation of Devise and Simple Form flashes.
+Same as minimal **plus** a Devise install with a generated `User` model + Pundit authorization gem + all Devise views with French text and better CSS + custom controllers (app. and pages)

 ```bash
 rails new \